stephenajulu/ajulusthoughts.com/content/post/how-to-build-wealth-in-your-teens-and-20s.md

 **Also Remember: More Sun, More Fermented Foods, More Movement/Exercise.**

-{{< articlepreview "/post/mini-self-improvement-framework-for-everyone/" >}}
+{{< articlepreview "/post/mini-self-improvement-framework-for-everyone" >}}

 ### 8. Learn & build your skills

 Building skills makes you high value, which means you become twice as likely to be hired every time you learn a new skill or master an old one.
 The same is true for business, the more skills you learn the more likely you are to attract potential clients.

-I'll soon write an article on some high-value skills.
+{{< articlepreview "/post/high-value-in-demand-skills.md" >}}

+I'd suggest signing up for Skillshare, use this link to get 1 free premium month worth of content: [https://skl.sh/3wxbE9O](https://skl.sh/3wxbE9O "https://skl.sh/3wxbE9O")

+I'm currently learning

+* Financial Literacy
+* Web Design with Figma and Webflow
+* Copywriting
+* Facebook ADS
+* Graphic Design
+* Python
+* Ruby on Rails
+* Golang
+* Web Development

 That's the end of this post.